pahuber/PHRINGE/docs/exoplanetary_system.rst

-.. _spectrum_context:
+.. _exoplanetary_system:

-Spectrum Context File
+Exoplanetary System File
 =====================

 Overview
 --------

-The spectrum context file is a YAML file that contains important context information about the input planet spectrum.
+The exoplanetary system file is a YAML file that contains information about the observed exoplanetary system.
-This context information is needed to properly interpret the input spectrum.
-A typical spectrum context file looks like
+This information is also important for properly interpreting the planetary input spectra, if they are provided.
+A typical exoplanetary system file looks like this:
-this:

-.. include:: _static/spectrum_context.yaml
+.. include:: _static/exoplanetary_system.yaml
    :literal:

 Note that the file has three main keys: `star`, `exozodi` and `planets`.